shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 # Sending transactions - Greeting yourself

-Till now, we only read from the blockchain; we have not written anything on it actively (airdrops happen due to a public program).
+Until this point, we only read from the blockchain; we have not written anything on it actively (airdrops happen due to a public program).
 In this part, we will learn to "write" on the blockchain by interacting with the programs deployed on it.
 Now, we will make a button component that says hi to a person's account, and the account maintains a counter of the number of accounts that greeted it.

-For this, let us use the greeter code from the [helloworld](https://github.com/solana-labs/example-helloworld) repository.
+For this, let us use the greeter code from the [example-helloworld](https://github.com/solana-labs/example-helloworld) repository.
 If you have not gone through this example already, I recommend you to.
 Generally, in Solana Programs, we generate a "program account" that is "owned" by the program but is "related" to your account.
 Anyone can create an account, not only the owner; you can pay for the space it needs and create a program account.
 The public key for this program account is generated using your public key and a constant seed, using the function `PublicKey.createWithSeed`.
 This is basically a one-to-one mapping between your public key and the program account public key, given the seed is fixed.
 Now, anyone with your public key can generate your program account's public key and tell the program to greet this account (or just increase the counter for this account).

 - Clone the repository https://github.com/solana-labs/example-helloworld.
 - While being inside the repository, run `npm run build:program-rust` to build the program.
 - Deploy the program to devnet using `solana program deploy --url https://api.devnet.solana.com dist/program/helloworld.so`.
 This should print out a program ID.
 Please take a note of it.
-For me, it was FGbjtxeYmT5jUP7aNavo9k9mQ3rGQ815WdvwWndR7FF9, so I will use this in the coming code.
+For me, it was FGbjtxeYmT5jUP7aNavo9k9mQ3rGQ815WdvwWndR7FF9, so I will use this in the following example.

 Now, let us not cram all the code into a single file.
 Create a new file, `Greet.jsx`, with this starter code.